toggenation/toggenation/README.md

 ### Hi there 👋

-I am an IT Professional from Melbourne Australia.

-I am a Systems Engineer but also enjoy building web apps mainly in CakePHP & React
+I am an IT Professional from Melbourne Australia, who also enjoys building web apps mainly in CakePHP & React

 Some of the code in my repositories are from videos I post on my Youtube channel [https://www.youtube.com/@toggenation](https://www.youtube.com/@toggenation)